NO PROMO CODE REQUIRED

 It was their stellar reputation that compelled European gaming giant Flutter Entertainment (best known for its Paddy Power and Betfair brands) to acquire the company in 2018.
 FanDuel has built a name for itself stateside with a massive betting catalog and creative bonuses.

-With retail sportsbooks now available in 10+ states, online launches pending in more, as well as interest in basically every other state that’s even considered sports betting, FanDuel is poised to be an industry leader for years to come.
+With retail and online sportsbooks now available in 10+ states as well as interest in basically every other state that’s even considered sports betting, FanDuel is poised to be an industry leader for years to come.

 Rising from an underfunded startup to the American face of one of the world’s gaming behemoths, FanDuel is a force to be reckoned with in iGaming.
 Legal U.S. sports betting has accelerated FanDuel’s meteoric rise in recent years, and sets it up with seemingly limitless growth potential moving forward.